Violence Reduction Alliance

 Community Engagement

+Between February and June 2023, the VRA consulted with children & young people and parents & carers on their perceptions around violence.
 The findings from the engagement exercises have helped to inform the development of the Violence Reduction Strategy, identify support required locally and help to shape future awareness campaigns.

 Children and Young People